 During the seismic studies we also discovered clear evidence of a cavity or chamber under the left paw of the Sphinx.
 For what it is worth, some have suggested to me that this may be a "Hall of Records" (at the time I was not aware of Edgar Cayce's predictions along these lines).
 Additionally, we found some lesser (and previously known) cavities under and around the Sphinx, and the data also indicates that there may be a tunnel-like feature running the length of the body.
 A published article on our seismic work around the Sphinx is available via the link below.

 Back in the early 1990s, when I first suggested that the Great Sphinx was much older than generally believed at the time, I was challenged by Egyptologists who asked, "Where is the evidence of that earlier civilization?" that could have built the Sphinx.
 They were sure that sophisticated culture, what we call civilization, did not exist prior to about 3000 or 4000 B.C.
 Now, however, there is clear evidence of high culture dating back over 10,000 years ago, at a site in Turkey known as Göbekli Tepe.
 A major mystery has been why these early glimmerings of civilization and high culture disappeared, only to reemerge thousands of years later.
-I have now dveloped a theory, backed up by sceintific evidence, to explain why.
-This I elaborate on in my forthcoming book, Forgotten Civilization: The Role of Solar Outbursts in Our Past and Future.
+I have now developed a theory, backed up by scientific evidence, to explain why.
+This I elaborate on in my book, Forgotten Civilization: The Role of Solar Outbursts in Our Past and Future.

 Was the Great Sphinx Surrounded By a Moat?